Path to a Greener Fleet

 Our commitment to a greener fleet doesn’t stop at the tractor trailers customers are accustomed to seeing on the road.
 Getting those trailers and the products they’re hauling to our stores first requires the work of yard trucks, which are designed to move trailers on and off our warehouse docks with ease and efficiency.

 The job of a yard truck is never done, operating nearly 24 hours a day, 7 days a week.
-Last year, we took delivery of our first two fully electric yard trucks from Orange EV, the leading original equipment manufacturer (OEM) providing industrial fleets with heavy-duty electric vehicle solutions.
+In 2021, we took delivery of our first two fully electric yard trucks from Orange EV, the leading original equipment manufacturer (OEM) providing industrial fleets with heavy-duty electric vehicle solutions.
 At a top speed of 15 miles per hour, the yard trucks maneuver trailers around the yard, offering 20-plus hours of run time.
 In just four to six hours, they are fully recharged and ready for the next shift.

 “The fully electric yard trucks are a great example of the importance of using electrification in the right application,” explains Matt.
 “With 20 hours of run time, they fit seamlessly into our operation, and each one eliminates 2,500 gallons of diesel fuel annually, not to mention the 85% reduction in maintenance they offer.”